JulietaFalco/mi-proyecto-ml/README.md

-# Wheat Yield Forecasting — Capstone Project
+# Wheat Yield Prediction — Capstone Project

 This repository contains the R scripts and datasets used to predict wheat yield across Western Australia SA2 regions, using weather and economic variables.